-The following table sets forth the dollar range of equity securities beneficially owned by each Director in all of the portfolios of the Company (which for each Director comprise all registered investment companies within the Company's family of investment companies overseen by him or her), as of December 31, 2020:
+The following table sets forth the dollar range of equity securities beneficially owned by each Director in all of the portfolios of the Company (which for each Director comprise all registered investment companies within the Company's family of investment companies overseen by him or her), as of December 31, 2021, including amounts through the deferred compensation plan:

-Name of Director Dollar Range of Equity Securities in the Funds INDEPENDENT DIRECTORS Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Director within the Family of Investment Companies
+Name of Director Dollar Range of Equity Securities in the Funds Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Director within the Family of Investment Companies

+INDE PENDENT DIRECTORS

 Julian A. Brodsky None Over \$100,000

 Gregory P. Chandler None Over \$100,000

 Lisa A. Dolly None None

 Nicholas A. Giordano None \$10,001-\$50,000

-Arnold M. Reichman None Over \$100,000
+Arnold M. Reichman None \$50,001-\$100,000

-Brian T. Shea None \$1-\$10,000
+Brian T. Shea None \$10,001-\$50,000

 Robert A. Straniere None \$1-\$10,000

-INTERESTED DIRECTOR
+INTI ERESTED DIRECTOR

 Robert Sablowsky None Over \$100,000